 Three finger swipe right or left: this is a flick right or left with 3 fingers near the centre of the screen.

-If you wish, practice the three finger swipe left and right gestures which move through your Home screen pages as a swipe with a single finger would with VoiceOver off.
+If you wish, practice the three finger swipe left and right gestures which move through your Home Screen pages as a swipe with a single finger would with VoiceOver off.
 Note that the three finger swipe will work only if VoiceOver has spoken the name of an app in the main part of the screen.
-It won't work if VoiceOver has spoken the name of an app in the dock at the bottom of the screen.
+It won't work if VoiceOver has spoken the name of an app in the dock at the bottom of the screen or in the status bar at the top of the screen.

 Now you are ready to do one of: